 For lateralized lesions ≤ 2 cm, unilateral wide local excision and unilateral sentinel lymph node dissection is recommended.
 Lesions near the midline and most lesions > 2 cm require bilateral sentinel lymph node dissection.

-For stage III, lymph node dissection followed by postoperative external beam radiation therapy, often with chemotherapy (eg, 5-fluorouracil, cisplatin), is usually done before wide radical excision.
+For stage III, lymph node dissection followed by postoperative external beam radiation therapy and chemotherapy (chemoradiation)—preferably cisplatin; possibly fluorouracil—is usually done before wide radical excision.
 The alternative is more radical or exenterative surgery.

 For stage IV, treatment is some combination of pelvic exenteration, radiation therapy, and systemic chemotherapy.

 Most vulvar cancers are skin cancers (eg, squamous cell carcinoma, melanoma).